 A cell phone nowadays is indispensible, even for us, Seniors!
 Admit it, for some of us, it is the first device opened when we wake up and the last one closed before bedtime.
 As a… More

 We arrived around 8 in the morning yesterday in Binondo, a destination my husband and I have not gone to for more than 2 decades so this short trip was surely a sentimental one.
-Click below for a related post – Binondo: A Quick Visit.
+Click a related post – BINONDO: A QUICK VISIT.

-Ling Nam still has a limited, yet time-tested, menu consisting of: noodles (asado, beef, chicken, wanton, or combinations of 2 or 3 thereof), lugao (bola-bola, chicken, fish, fish-bola, halo-halo, liver, kidney, or plain), siopao (asado, bola-bola, lotus, mongo and taipao) and siomai (with or without soup).
+Ling Nam still has a limited, yet time-tested, menu consisting of: noodles (asado, beef, chicken, wanton, or combinations of 2 or 3 thereof), lugao (congee or hot rice porridge, with the following variants: bola-bola, chicken, fish, fish-bola, halo-halo, liver, kidney, or plain), siopao (steamed bun, in the following variants: asado, bola-bola, lotus, mongo and taipao – the 4-inch or largest meatball-chorizo siopao) and siomai (steamed Chinese dumpling, with or without soup).

 Complimentary hot tea was served first, followed by our orders.

-Both lugaos were served hot, accompanied by fresh calamansi.
+Both lugaos were served hot, accompanied by fresh calamansi (small, round citrus fruit also known as Calamondin).
 We squeezed the juice from the calamansi directly to the bowl and seasoned the lugao with patis (fish sauce) and a bit of pepper.
 This dish hit the spot and is definitely a comfort food for us.

 Siomai and siopao were then served.
 Toyo (soy sauce) and freshly squeezed calamansi juice were mixed as dipping sauce for the two pieces of siomai (per order) to be enjoyed in between spoonfuls of lugao.
 The siopao did not need any sauce because the tasty filling, along with the soft dough, was just right.